Paul Henry (broadcaster): Asylum seekers

 On 16 May 2012, Henry was criticised for comments made on Breakfast regarding asylum seekers.
 When commenting on a newspaper article, about the Australian Government offering families money to house asylum seekers, Henry suggested that the idea could be "broadened out" saying: "I mean if this is all about saving money you could broaden it out.
 Why not criminals?
 Not murderers, but low level criminals.
 You could - the jails could be smaller and you could put them in homestay situations.
 The mentally ill".
 He later suggested the asylum seekers could be housed in linen cupboards.
 His remarks were featured on Media Watch.

-Henry caused further controversy on 27 August 2012 by suggesting on the programme that asylum seekers should "starve to death" following reports that they would be conducting a hunger strike over plans to shift them to Nauru.
+Henry caused further controversy on 27 August 2012, by suggesting on the programme that asylum seekers should "starve to death" following reports that they would be conducting a hunger strike over plans to shift them to Nauru.
 He issued an apology the following morning following public backlash on Twitter.

+Risqué shooting comments

+During a Radio Hauraki interview on 23 July 2026, Henry said that he would shoot Labour Party leader Chris Hipkins when asked by his host which three political leaders (National Party leader Christopher Luxon, Hipkins and New Zealand First leader Winston Peters) he would choose to "shoot, shag or marry."
+He drew criticism from Hipkins and Labour MP Ayesha Verrall, who described them as offensive and amounting to a death threat against Hipkins.
+Henry defended his remarks and accused the Labour Party of "manufactured outrage."
+ACT party leader David Seymour and ACT MP Nicole McKee defended Henry's remarks, with the latter saying they needed to be taken with the context of a risqué game.